Giftbit/Lightrail-API-V2-Docs/docs/home.md

 }
 ```

-You can see lineItems contain the basic information required to represent this purchase.
+You can see `lineItems` contains the basic shopping cart information.

 Also, note the sources property in the request.
+It includes three sources, two of which are value stored in Lightrail, the other is a tokenized card from Stripe.
-It includes two Lightrail sources.
-The source `"customerId": "cus_123"` will us any value associated with that customer in Lightrail and the other is the `EASYMOENY` promotion code.
+- `"customerId": "cus_123"`: will us any value associated with that customer in Lightrail.
-The customer has also entered their credit card to pay for any remaining balances and this is supplied as a tokenized card from Stripe.
+- `"code: "EASYMONEY"`: represents the promotion code entered during checkout.
+- `"cardToken": "tok_12345"`: tokenized card using Stripe elements.

 **Response**: `200 OK`
 ```json